fraunhoferfokus/Xtensions/README.md

 The following chapters will give an overview over the most important extensions and types provided by the library.
 It does not include all methods.
-Please have a look at the sources or the JavaDocs to explore all possible functionality.
+Please have a look at the sources or the JavaDocs to explore all available functionality.

 ### Extensions to Optional